EESSI/docs/docs/contribution_policy.md

 ### g) Testing { #testing }

-We should be able to test the software installations via the [EESSI test suite](https://github.com/EESSI/test-suite) being developed.
+We should be able to test the software installations via the [EESSI test suite](../test-suite).

 Ideally one or more tests are available that verify that the software is functionally correct, and performs well.